konveyor/tackle-container-advisor/README.md

 ## Setting up your environment

-Requires Python >= 3.6 and C++ >= 14 environments.
+Requires Python >= 3.6 environment.
 You cannot run this code without having a proper Python environment first.
-Even the setup requires Python 3.
 We recommend that you follow the instructions in the [Developer's Guide](docs/development.md) before proceeding further.
-Run ``vagrant up`` to setup the Python 3 virtual environment.

 ## Running the TCA Backend API